nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Args
 Args is short for arguments.
-Arguments are data provided to the lock script or type script of a cell, similar to args provided to a function or method call.
+Arguments are data provided to the lock script or type script of a Cell, similar to args provided to a function or method call.

 Arguments are stored as part of the Cell when it is created.